Credit Reporting Services logo

 CRS Group, Inc. operates CRS Credit API, a technology-driven credit data service platform designed for businesses that need to integrate credit reporting and decision-making into their operations.
 The company is not a consumer-facing credit repair or monitoring service, but rather a backend infrastructure provider that connects businesses to credit bureau data from Equifax, Experian, and TransUnion.

 The platform offers comprehensive credit data solutions including soft and hard credit reports, FICO and VantageScore models, consumer and business credit data, public record searches, background checks, income verification, and identity verification services.
 They also provide add-ons like OFAC screening, income scoring, and Military Lending Act compliance tools.
-For technology integration, CRS offers their proprietary CRS Standard Format API, CRM integrations (Salesforce, Zoho), and specialized APIs for credit monitoring and data furnishing.
+For technology integration, CRS offers their proprietary CRS Standard Format API, CRM integrations (Salesforce, Zoho), and listed APIs for credit monitoring and data furnishing.

 CRS differentiates itself through its all-in-one bureau integration approach, eliminating the need for businesses to connect separately to multiple credit bureaus.
 They market themselves as offering "one API for all bureaus" and provide industry-specific solutions for automotive leasing, commercial lending, consumer lending, credit unions, fintech/BNPL, tenant screening, and non-profit housing counseling.
 The company emphasizes compliance and security, with documentation around regulatory requirements and human trafficking victim identification.